karakun/karakun.github.io/README.md

 ## Drafts

+Use `draft.sh` script to serve your drafts locally.

 (adopted from [jekyll docs](https://jekyllrb.com/docs/posts/))

 Drafts are posts without a date in the filename.
 They’re posts you’re still working on and don’t want to publish yet.
 To get up and running with drafts, create a _drafts folder in your site’s root and create your first draft: